 - 1 to 2 tsp Vanilla

-- Mix all of the Crumb topping and mix with a fork
+- Mix all of the Crumb toppings and mix with a fork

 - Then slice the peaches and mix with the peach ingredients.

 - Put the peach mixture in the cast iron skillet and cook for 5 min over med heat.